Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Kanuma Dosage and Administration

-The recommended starting dosage is 1 mg/kg administered once weekly as an intravenous infusion.
-For patients who do not achieve an optimal clinical response, increase to 3 mg/kg once weekly.
+- The recommended starting dosage is 1 mg/kg administered as an intravenous infusion once weekly.

 Pediatric and Adult Patients with LAL Deficiency:

-The recommended dosage is 1 mg/kg administered once every other week as an intravenous infusion.
+- The recommended dosage is 1 mg/kg administered as an intravenous infusion once every other week.

 Kanuma is for intravenous infusion only.
 Prepare Kanuma using the following steps.

-- Determine the number of vials needed based on the patient's weight and the recommended dose of 1 mg/kg or 3 mg/kg, using the following calculations (a-b):
+- Determine the number of vials needed based on the patient's weight and the recommended dose of 1 mg/kg, 3 mg/kg, or 5 mg/kg using the following calculations (a-b):